theolivenbaum/resin/README.md

 Resin is a

 - vector database where the key is a 64-bit vector that may or may not translate into a string  (it's up to you) and the payload is a list of Int64's.
+What they translate to is your choice.
-- remote execution node that stores lists of Int64 where the key is a Int64 that allows lookup by key and also accepts query expressions instead of keyed lookups, where each node in the expression tree defines either an AND, OR or NOT set operation.
+- remote execution node that stores lists of Int64's where the key is either a Int64 or a query expression.
+Each node in the expression tree defines either an AND, OR or NOT set operation.

 One application of such an architecture is a language model framework.
 Another is a string database.
-Still too abstract?
-Let's get concrete!
+But what can you do with that?

 ### Features

-- Create, append to and query document collections (that are in any format, JSON included out-of-the-box)
+- Create, append to and query document collections (in any format, JSON knowledge included out-of-the-box)
 - Query a model in dynamic (structured) or natural language
-- Get intents from utterances (i.e. map phrases to keys)
+- Create 1-n relationships, e.g. one term to many documents
+- Create n-1 relationships, e.g. one intent to many utterances
 - Create embeddings/language models from collections
 - Build custom models in new vector spaces, based on previous models
 - Plug in your own reader/writer filters
+- Build digital conversationalists (e.g. chat bots)

-### Web GUI where you can
+### Resin includes a web GUI where you can

 - query collections of documents with natural or structured queries
 - create new collections from slices of existing collections

-### HTTP API that you can use to
+### and a HTTP API that you can use to

 - create new collections from your data
 - query naturally/structured over HTTP with content type negotiation

-The models included are:

 ## Bag-of-characters model

-A graph of words embedded as bags-of-characters.
-This model creates clusters of documents that share similar words.
+Resin creates a vector space of words embedded as bags-of-characters.
+This type of embedding was chosen for its encoding speed.
+You may alter this behaviour.
+With all embeddings aggregated as a graph you have a model that form clusters of documents that share similar words.

 Natural language queries are parsed into terms, then into bags-of-characters, then into an expression tree, each node representing a AND, OR or NOT set operation,